 Kids Clubs On Odyssey Of The Seas

-For an in depth guide to the kids clubs check out our Royal Caribbean Kids Club Guide.
-However be warned you will be begging the kids to spend time with you.
-Fortunately the Zoom wifi and app is a great way of keeping track of older kids or teens if they have self sign out from kids clubs.
+For an in-depth guide to the kids clubs, check out our Royal Caribbean Kids Club Guide.
+However, be warned that you will be begging the kids to spend time with you.
+Fortunately, the Zoom wifi and app is an excellent way of keeping track of older kids or teens if they have self-sign out from kids clubs.

 Please note, kids club reservations are required due to number restrictions.
 Also do check Royal Caribbean to find out more about face masks as this is still required in some cases.